Assault Family Violence Charge?

 Do not let the prosecution convict you of a violent crime.
 The right criminal defense attorney can stop the prosecution from enhancing assault charges to the felony level.
 Reach out immediately if you are facing allegations of assault in Dallas, Texas or surrounding areas.

-Gregg Gallian will need to assess the unique circumstances and factors in your case to determine the best route of defense.
+Gregg Gallian will assess the unique circumstances and factors in your case to determine the best route of defense.
 This will depend on testimonies, evidence, and other elements that are available for legal professionals to access before the trial date.

 Don’t face the harsh legal system alone.
 Hiring the right criminal defense attorney can be the difference between a mandatory prison sentence and dropped charges.
 Let Gregg Gallian fight for you.